gputtley/INNFER/docs/config.md

   },
 }
 ```
-- **Description of sublist structure:** Each sublist (e.g., density_models) contains entries with dictionary defining the models with the following keys:
+- **Description of sublist structure:** Each sublist (e.g., density_models) contains information telling the PreProcess step how to build the training datasets (and the yields).
+Shifts are defined telling the code how to define new columns within the dataset and how to distribute them.
+These can then be used to make feature shifts (`pre_calculate`) and weight shifts (`weight_shifts`) in the `files` key.
+Entries of the sublist, defining the models has the following keys:

 | Key          | Type      | Description                                                  |
 | ------------ | --------- | ------------------------------------------------------------ |